 Because of its popularity, the Raven Concealment Vanguard 3 is worth mentioning.
 However, I was unable to mount a silencer to the pistol due to the tension screw being so close to the barrel.
 That said, the Vanguard 2 (and probably also all of the endless clones) is good to go and would make a great host for a micro suppressor IWB.

-The last entries are my personal favorites, mostly for the nostalgia and because they were a gift from John Hollister.
+The last suppressor holsters on the list are my personal favorites, mostly for the nostalgia and because they were a gift from John Hollister.
 Advanced Armament Corp offered these two holsters back when they ruled the suppressor industry (thanks Freedom Group, no seriously, thanks!) and are made by London Bridge Trading Inc. The first, which appears to be currently available on the LBT website, is for a suppressed Ruger series pistol, although I use it with a Buckmark or more recently my OSS Hi Standard.

 It attaches to the belt via a belt loop or old school ALICE Clips and features two methods of pistol retention for less frequent airborne ops.
 I am able to stuff four magazines into the external pouch, but the other doesn’t seem to hold anything very useful (maybe some candy?).
 I like this package as it gives me fifty rounds total and securely holds the gun for doing hood rat stuff in the woods.